imacpowers/widget/README.md

 2. **Example:** As a user planning a business meeting, I use the News Widget to check for any relevant news articles related to the meeting's topic.

+# News Widget Code Overview

+The News Widget code is designed to provide users with real-time news updates within a Planner App.
+This section provides an overview of how the News Widget code works, explaining its key components and functionality.

+### Frontend Code (MyCustomWidget.js)

+The frontend code, implemented in React, is responsible for rendering the News Widget component and handling user interactions.
+Here's how it works:

+1. **Component Setup**: The `MyCustomWidget` functional component is defined.
+It utilizes React hooks, such as `useState` and `useEffect`, to manage the component's state and lifecycle.

+2. **State Management**: Several state variables are declared using the `useState` hook.
+These variables include `newsItems`, `isLoading`, `error`, `retryCount`, and `searchQuery`.
+They control the display of news items, loading state, error handling, retry count, and the user's search query.

+3. **Fetching News Data**: The `fetchNewsData` function is responsible for fetching news articles.
+It first retrieves stored news items from the browser's local storage and updates the component's state accordingly.
+Then, it sends a request to the server to fetch news articles based on the search query.
+The fetched articles are combined with the stored news items, limited to 20 articles, and saved back to the local storage and component's state.

+4. **Pusher Integration**: The `setupPusher` function initializes a Pusher instance and subscribes to a specific channel, listening for the 'update-news' event.
+When a new news update event is received, the function retrieves stored news items, combines them with the received articles, and updates the local storage and component's state accordingly.

+5. **User Interaction Handling**: The `handleSearchChange` function updates the component's state with the user's search query as they type.
+The `handleSearchSubmit` function is triggered when the user submits the search form.
+It sets the loading state, clears the news items, fetches new articles based on the search query, removes stored news items from local storage, and updates the component's state.

+6. **Rendering**: The `render` function renders the News Widget component's user interface.
+It displays the loading state if articles are being fetched, shows an error message if an error occurs, and renders the list of news items.
+Each news item is represented by the `NewsItem` component, displaying the article's title, image, and link.

+### Backend Code (server.js)

+The backend code, implemented using Express.js, handles the server-side functionality of the News Widget.
+Here's how it works:

+1. **Server Setup**: The Express server is initialized, and the required dependencies (Express, CORS, Pusher, and NewsAPI) are imported.

+2. **Pusher and NewsAPI Configuration**: The Pusher instance is configured using the app credentials from the environment variables.
+Similarly, the NewsAPI instance is set up with the API key from the environment variables.

+3. **Fetching and Broadcasting News**: The `fetchNews` function uses the NewsAPI library to fetch news articles based on a search term and page number.
+The `updateFeed` function periodically fetches new articles using `fetchNews` and broadcasts them to connected clients via the Pusher channel.

+4. **Routes**: The server defines a single route at the `/live` endpoint.
+When a request is made to this endpoint, the server retrieves the search query from the request parameter.
+It then fetches news articles based on the search query, sends the articles as a JSON response, and starts the update feed process for the specified topic.

+### Integration and Functionality

+The frontend and backend components work together to provide a seamless News Widget experience:

+1. When the frontend component (`MyCustomWidget`) mounts, it calls the `fetchNewsData` function to retrieve stored news items and fetch new articles from the server based on the search query.

+2. The frontend component also establishes a connection with Pusher via the `setupPusher` function.
+This allows it to receive real-time news updates sent by the server through the 'news-channel' and 'update-news' event.

+3. User interactions, such as typing in the search bar and submitting the form, trigger functions that update the component's state, fetch new articles, and update the local storage.

+4. The frontend component renders the news items, loading state, and error messages based on the component's state variables.

+5. On the backend, the server handles requests to the `/live` endpoint, fetching news articles from NewsAPI based on the search query.
+It then sends the articles as a response, broadcasts the articles through Pusher to connected clients, and continues to fetch and broadcast new articles periodically.

+By combining the frontend and backend code, the News Widget provides users with real-time news updates, personalized search functionality, and a seamless integration within the Planner App environment.

 # News Widget - Usage Guide